 The October trees popped with red and gold and rich brown leaves, reminding us that the annual change of season was in full swing in upstate New York, as we made our way along the winding roads to our adoption support group’s annual Halloween party.
-My husband and I were both lost in thought, gazing out the windows taking in the view.
+My husband and I were both lost in thoughts of Halloween and adoption, gazing out the windows and taking in the view.

 I’d woken up with one of those annoying headaches that slowly, but surely, pounds away like a woodpecker on your skull to the point you just want to curl up in bed and close your eyes until it’s over.
 Meanwhile, my husband was dealing with pain issues of his own–his back had gone out again (old hockey injury) and he was pretty crooked to the point of needing to lean on a cane for support.
 This would usually last for a week or two.

 We arrived at the park and pulled into the lot, which was packed with cars; other families had already arrived for the festivities.
 Suddenly, we were surrounded by witches and superheroes and butterflies as toddlers to tweens ran around, excited to be with their friends and showing off their spooky and sparkly wear, while parents carried goodies and supplies and appropriately “Oohed, ahhed, and eeeked!”